Locating and Editing Factual Associations in GPT: Method Implementation Details

 \subsection{[GPT-2 XL, GPT-J] Fine-Tuning (FT), Constrained Fine-Tuning (FT+L)}

-To test the difference between fine-tuning and \method's explicit rank-one intervention, we attempt to edit knowledge by fine-tuning MLP weights.
+To test the difference between fine-tuning and \method's explicit intervention, we use the fine-tuning of MLP weights as a baseline.
+Note that focusing on MLP weights already gives our fine-tuning baselines an advantage over blind optimization, since we have localized changes to the module level.

 For basic Fine-Tuning (FT), we use Adam~\cite{adam} with early stopping to minimize $-\log \prsub{o^* \mid p}{\rewg}$, changing only $\mlp_{proj}$ weights at one layer.
 A hyperparameter search for GPT-2 XL (\reffig{ft-sweeps-gpt2}) reveals that layer 1 is the optimal place to conduct the intervention for FT, as neighborhood success sees a slight increase from layer 0.
 Following a similar methodology for GPT-J (\reffig{ft-sweeps-gptj}), we select layer 21 because of the relative peak in neighborhood score.
 For both models, we use a learning rate of $5\times 10^{-4}$ and early stop at a 0.03 loss.

 For \textit{constrained} fine-tuning (FT+L), we draw from \citet{zhu-ft} by adding an $L_\infty$ norm constraint: $\lVert \theta_G - \theta_{\rewg} \rVert_\infty \leq \epsilon$.
 This is achieved in practice by clamping weights $\theta_\rewg$ to the $\theta_G \pm \epsilon$ range at each gradient step.
 We select layer 0 and $\epsilon = 5\times 10^{-4}$ after a hyperparameter sweep (\reffig{ft-sweeps-gpt2}).
 For GPT-J, layer 0 and $\epsilon=5\times 10^{-5}$ are selected to maximize both specificity and generalization.
 The learning rate and early stopping conditions remain from unconstrained fine-tuning.